It’s my favorite time of the year! Time to bust out the lamb cake pans and see what you guys and gals (and your lambs!) are made of.

 The Pope Family Lamb cake has a caramel and butter flavor and is dense but moist.
 It also has a great pound cake texture!

 My favorite lambie:

 The Renalde Lamb Cake is light and fluffy, with a great bouncy texture and good flavor.
 I love it!

-Also, feel free to ask any questions below in the comments, send me an email ( firstname.lastname@example.org ) at any time or message me through our Facebook page if you are having trouble with your lamb cake and I will try my best to help you out.
+Feel free to ask any questions below in the comments or send me an email at any time if you are having trouble with your lamb cake and I will try my best to help you out.
 And I am sure other readers will also be able to pitch in as well.
 I usually try to answer questions as quickly as I can up until Easter day, so if you have a question on Saturday at midnight feel free to ask, because chances are you will get an answer.

 Good luck and have lots and lots of fun!